-The Company is a fastener industry leader that manufactures rivets, standard and specialty coldformed fasteners, screw machine products and automated assembly equipment, primarily for the automotive industry.
+The Company manufactures rivets, standard and specialty cold-formed fasteners, screw machine products and automated assembly equipment, primarily for the automotive industry.
 The fastener industry is characterized by intense competition for customers, market share and executive talent.
 The objective of the Executive Compensation Program of the Company (the "Program") is to align compensation with business objectives and performance to enable the Company to attract, retain, and reward key executives whose contributions are critical to ensuring the long-term success of the Company and increasing profitability, thereby enhancing shareholder value.
-The following principles guided compensation decisions for key executives of the Company: compensation opportunity is related to performance; compensation decisions are designed to achieve financial objectives, build shareholder value and reward individual and corporate performance; compensation is competitive and equitable; and the proportion of total pay that is at risk against individual and Company performance objectives increases with the more senior positions.
+The following principles guide compensation decisions for key executives of the Company: (1) compensation is designed to retain qualified executives with manufacturing experience to implement various strategic initiatives to update the Company's operating procedures and improve operating efficiency and performance; (2) compensation opportunity is related to performance in achieving the identified initiatives and goals; (3) compensation decisions are designed to achieve financial objectives, build shareholder value and reward individual and corporate performance; (4) compensation is competitive and equitable; and (5) the proportion of total pay that is at risk with respect to individual and Company performance objectives increases with the more senior positions.